 Program 'page_gen.pl' can be viewed here:

-While developing any piece of software I like solving various problems on paper.
-For example, with this site I had to solve problem how to regenerate existing pages minimally and how to resize thumbnails so they looked nice.
+While developing software I like to take a lot of notes and solve problems that come up on paper.
+For example, while working on this site, I had to solve a problem how to regenerate existing pages minimally and how to resize thumbnails so they looked nice.

 The final website is at redditmedia.com address (now moved to http://reddit.picurls.com).
 Click http://reddit.picurls.com to visit it!